Enjoy a budget-friendly night out with this list of 75 free things to do in Orlando!

-Home to more than 30 species of exotic animals, Disney’s Animal Kingdom Lodge is a stunning resort worth visiting even as a non-guest.
-WDW Prep School has a great guide to touring this resort and other Disney properties to help you plan.
+Home to more than 30 species of exotic animals, Disney's Animal Kingdom Lodge is a stunning resort worth visiting even as a non-guest.
 FYI: your best bet for parking at any resort as a non-guest is to have a dining reservation scheduled.
-Call ahead if you’re unsure.

 67. DIY Campus Tour at Rollins College

 Situated near the shore of Lake Virginia, Rollins College in Winter Park is a beautiful campus just waiting to be explored on a DIY campus tour.
-Meander through campus with the free Historic Campus Tour as your guide, which contains a numbered map of the campus in addition to videos and more information on each stop.
+Meander through campus with the campus map as your guide, which contains a numbered map of the campus in addition to videos and more information on each stop.